merenlab/anvio/anvio/docs/programs/anvi-get-enriched-functions-per-pan-group.md

 This program returns a **matrix of functions that are enriched within specific groups in your pangenome**.

 You provide a %(pan-db)s and %(genomes-storage-db)s pair, as well as a %(misc-data-layers)s that stores categorical data, and the program will consider each of the categories their own 'pan-group'.
 It will then find functions that are enriched in that group (i.e., functions that are associated with gene clusters that are characteristic of the genomes in that group).
-It returns this output as a %(functional-enrichment-txt)s
+It returns this output as a %(enrichment-txt)s

 {:.notice}
 Note that your %(genomes-storage-db)s must have at least one functional annotation source for this to work.